Rules for the IV Vratsa International Conducting Course and Competition

 Active Participants: €1500

-The number of available spots in the Active - Competition category is limited.
+The number of available places in the Active–Competition category is limited.
 Selection will be based on the evaluation of submitted video links and résumés.
-Early registration will also be considered in the selection process.
+Early registration may also be taken into consideration during the selection process.

-Registration must be completed by filling out the form available on the official website before the 16th of May 2025.
+Registration must be completed by filling out the form available on the official website by May 1st, 2026.

 Refund Policy: